shindavid/AlphaZeroArcade/README.md

 to your self-play server.
 Otherwise, the two servers will share the same GPU, with the self-play paused during the train steps.
 This shared-GPU setup is slower.

-Note: currently, the above server diagram is a slightly idealized picture.
-The current implementation actually assumes that self-play servers reside on the same machine as the loop controller.
-The self-play servers write their game data directly to the filesystem.
-We will eventually make the self-play servers communicate the game data to the loop controller via TCP, with the loop controller doing to the filesystem write.
-Doing so will allow for the self-play servers to run on arbitrary machines, as the diagram implies.

 ### Measuring Progress

 You can manually play against an MCTS agent powered by a net produced by the AlphaZero loop.
 For the above tictactoe